XineohpM/Tetris-on-Arduino/readme.md

 This Arduino sketch implements a Tetris game on an RGB LED Matrix.
 The game features basic Tetris gameplay, including block falling, rotation, and line clearing, with an interactive menu for restarting or quitting the game.

+There're two versions of the game: you can either play it with Arduino uno and a potentiometer, or with Arduino mega and a joystick!

 ## Hardware Requirements

 - RGB LED Matrix Panel
-- Arduino (compatible with Adafruit_GFX and RGBmatrixPanel libraries)
+- Arduino (compatible with Adafruit_GFX and RGBmatrixPanel libraries, here we use Arduino uno and mega)
-- Potentiometer (for controlling block position)
+- Potentiometer/Joystick (for controlling block position)
 - Press Button (for rotating blocks and menu selection)
 - Breadboard
 - Connecting wires